 Several investors often open many demat accounts to avail of the trading benefits offered by different brokerages.
-Consequently, they end up with many demat accounts and their complete stocks portfolio is divided between different demat accounts and trading app.
+Consequently, they end up with many demat accounts and their complete stocks portfolio is divided between different demat accounts and trading apps.
 This prevents the investor from having an integrated view of all his holdings and he is forced to juggle between different apps to trade shares.
+All this may also create a great deal of confusion, and investors cannot afford this when they are engaged in the allocation of capital to different securities and channels of investment.
+It is not surprising that investors believe in having portfolios diversified to get the most from their investments, but this should be conducted in a systematic way.
+So how can any investor have a comprehensive approach to all the investments they hold?

 However, there is a way around this bottleneck.
-Investors and traders can now easily transfer shares from one demat account to another.
+If investors know how to transfer shares from one demat account to another, investors and traders can now easily transfer shares from one demat account to another and have their stocks in a single location as and when they feel the need to do so.
 The share transfer can be done in two modes: online as well as offline.
 Shareholding can now be effectively consolidated in one place and investors can get a clear picture of their total holdings and the return on investments.
 Transferring shares from one demat account to another can be done in a few minutes.

 If the investor or the shareholder is holding shares in NSDL or CDSL depositories, he has the option of transferring shares offline.
 He can do so by filling out a Delivery Instruction Slip (DIS).
 Other information such as the ISIN number of the shares, the name of the shares, the DP ID of the account to which the shares are to be transferred also need to be filled out.
 These forms will then have to be submitted to the broker for further processing.